Facebook blocks news content in Australia in bid to dodge regulation

 “It has left us facing a stark choice: attempt to comply with a law that ignores the realities of this relationship, or stop allowing news content on our services in Australia.
 With a heavy heart, we are choosing the latter.”

-In response to the announcement, Emily Bell, the founding director of the Tow Center for Digital Journalism at Columbia Journalism School, accused Facebook of mischaracterising its relationship with news publishers “on a pretty profound level”.
+Emily Bell, the founding director of the Tow Center for Digital Journalism at Columbia Journalism School, accused Facebook of mischaracterising its relationship with news publishers “on a pretty profound level”.

 She tweeted: “Facebook says the Australian government has misunderstood the relationship that the platform has with news.
 It is a voluntary posting platform full of willing publishers.
 I would say this mischaracterizes that relationship on a pretty profound level.